Flexible Content Items

 This section discusses how to add, edit, delete tables and how insert-from-Word or insert-from-Excel.

-You can also create a table in the WYSIWYG by putting your cursor where you want the table to be inserted and pressing the table icon in the WYSIWYG dashboard:
+You can also create a table in the WYSIWYG by putting your cursor where you want the table to be inserted and pressing the table icon in the WYSIWYG toolbar, then you can select how many columns and rows you want from the grid that appears:

 Pasting tables from Word or Excel

-If you need to edit the table properties to, say, add a header row, you can right click to see what things you can do.
-You can add cells, rows, columns just by hovering over the triangle on the right to see more options.
-You can go into the table properties to add header row or header column
+If you need to edit the table to, say, add a header row, you can click the icons to see what things you can do.
+You can add cells, rows, columns.
+You can add header row or header column by interacting with the correct icon.

 The rest of the things you can do is very similar to what you are used to with a typical WYSIWYG such as bold, italics, text alignment, and bullet points.